 NOTE 2: In this Release, only the energy related information of user plane communication is supported and that of control plane signalling is not supported.

+NF(s) running the feature(set) of energy information collection (e.g. EIF, NEF) support user consent for collection and processing of energy-related information depending on local regulations.
+For support of user consent, the NF communicates with the UDM as specified in Annex V of TS 33.501 [29].